nextstrain/phyloTree/README.md

+# ARCHIVED

+This repo us an ancient precursor of what became auspice.

 ### phyloTree: interactive phylogenetic tree viewer

 phyloTree takes tree in json format as input.
 Each internal node as a `.children` array with descendent nodes.
 Furthermore, each node has a `.attr` attribute that stores meta data and branch length information.